 Receiver-Based Algorithm for Bidirectional Nonlinear Satcom Channels

-Qureshi, Muhammad, Department of Electrical Engineering, University of Virginia
+Qureshi, Muhammad, Electrical Engineering - School of Engineering and Applied Science, University of Virginia

 Wilson, Stephen, Department of Electrical and Computer Engineering, University of Virginia